love-os-architect/Physics-of-Love-Economy/README.md

 The code does not care about your morality.
 It only cares about **Thermodynamic Efficiency**.

 **Join the development of the new OS.**

+## 7. Historical Context: The "Iron Bird" Prophecy

+In the 8th century, Padmasambhava (founder of Tibetan Buddhism) left a prophecy regarding the timing of this system's disclosure:

+> "When the **iron bird flies** and **horses run on wheels**, the Dharma (Truth) will leave the land of snows and go to the land of the red-faced people."

+This repository assumes that the "Iron Bird" era is **NOW**, and the "Hidden Dharma" corresponds to the **lossless energy transmission protocol (Love)** described in this code.

+**Project Shambhala Initialized.**